routegy/routegy-docs/app/docs/reference/patterns.md

 ## Single checkbox

-To render a single checkbox, define an element of `checkbox` or `boolean` type.
+To render a single checkbox, define an element of type `checkbox` or `boolean`.

 ```yaml
 checkbox: